 The internship at Neumann is typically a three credit course required in particular majors and strongly encouraged in all majors.
 It is a combination of practical experience in the field with academic papers and reflection.
 A faculty sponsor is assigned to each student during their internship to mentor and advise.

 There are many other important steps in order to land an internship and this is discussed in the workshop.
-The link below can lead you to important and informative documents in preparing a résumé or for an interview.
+The links to the left can lead you to important and informative documents in preparing a résumé or for an interview.